On Oct, 9 2020

 All industries have some form of key performance indicators (KPIs) they evaluate and measure.
 The workforce management (WFM) industry is no different, and even though many of the KPIs are focused on agent performance, it’s also important to keep an eye on the performance of the entire team.

-Here are the 10 most common KPIs in the workforce management industry:
+Here are the 10 most common contact center KPI metrics in the workforce management industry:

 1) WFM analyst efficiency – Before we dive into the agent-oriented indicators, setting up your WFM analyst with the right technology to do their job is essential.
 Is it taking them hours to create a forecast and generate schedules or minutes?
 Yes, the latter is possible, and the right workforce management software solution can be a huge asset to the overall efficiency of a WFM analyst.